Ph.D. in Christian Ethics, Union

 Singing, Playing Piano, Keyboard and Organ and Writing Music

-CLICK HERE to see a video of my playing a little original jazz on my keyboard.
+CLICK HERE to see a video of my playing jazz improvisation on my keyboard.

 Home Phone in Cottage Grove: (651) 756-8611 - Cell Phone (651) 329-7829